saravagnamahasiva/Livwell/README.md

 LivWell is an AI-powered web application that predicts whether a location is suitable for living using environmental data, nearby facilities, machine learning, and recommendations for better nearby areas.

-It is designed for **citizens**, **urban planners**, and **hackathon-level smart city decision systems**.
+It is designed for **citizens**, **urban planners**, and **hackathon-level smart city decision systems**. here is the link to access and view :https://livwell-tegv.onrender.com/

 ---